 INTERSTELLAR RACING LEAGUE

-TEAM SIZE: 56 PLATFORM: PC ENGINE: UNREAL DEV TIME: FOUR MONTHS
+TEAM SIZE: 56 PLATFORM: PC ENGINE: UNREAL DEV TIME: THREE MONTHS

-Interstellar Racing League is a local multiplayer, futuristic racing game.
+Interstellar Racing League is a local multiplayer, futuristic arcade racing game.

-- Organized and enforced environment art and level design pipelines
+Collaborated with team to design and iterate environment art and level design pipelines

 ASSESSMENT: LACK OF AGILE EXPERIENCE

 MANAGEMENT: IDENTIFY KEY ERRORS, COACH ON METHODOLOGY

 As students, many developers struggled with agile fundamentals.
 Because many other teams relied on them, I worked with the track team to help them understand agile.
 To determine key misunderstandings, I documented the track team’s Alpha sprint in JIRA.
 The following sprint, I shared my findings and proposed solutions with the team’s leadership.
 The rest of the project went more smoothly for that team, and the track team hit all its sprint goals in Beta.